codesandcoffees/react-kit/README.md

 Feel free to open up a [pull request](https://github.com/codesandcoffees/react-kit/pulls) or an [issue](https://github.com/codesandcoffees/react-kit/issues/new)

+# Major differences from create-react-app
+- react-kit has no sass-loader since this uses styled-component in which you can still do sass-like syntax
+- The package version number is stored globally through webpack and can be access by the `VERSION` variable

 ---

 This project is based on [Create React App](https://github.com/facebookincubator/create-react-app).